teodragovic/teodragovic.github.io/source/_posts/2014-02-09-smashing-book-4-pt-1.markdown

 > Class names should communicate useful information to developers - Nicolas Gallagher

-Use abstract names for high-level abstractions and design patterns and specific names for specific components.
+Use abstract names for high-level abstractions that should make design patterns and specific names for specific components.
 DON'T combine them.

 Insisting on clean markup often results in messy CSS.
 Use as much classes as needed.
 HTML is easier to update than CSS is to refactor.

 > If something has to do N things, it should have N hooks applied to it.

-Separate CSS classes from JS handlers (ie. .btn for style, .js-btn for event binding)
+Separate CSS classes from JS handlers (ie. `.button` for style, `.js-button` for event binding).

 ### Links